Optimized dynamical protection of nonclassical correlation in a quantum algorithm: Experiments

 To further investigate the power of DD protection, we deliberately introduced incoherence in the form of linear static-field inhomogeneity along the z-axis by using approximately 5 mG/cm pulsed-field-gradient (PFG).
-It introduces roughly about two to three radians of phase distribution for $10^3$ segments of the GRAPE sequence, over the volume of the sample.
+It introduces a differential offset of $\pm 10$ Hz across the sample volume corresponding to a phase shift $\phi_z \sim 0.1^\circ$ during a single GRAPE segment of duration 5.1 $\upmu$s.
 The total duration for six Grover-iterations was about 0.9 second, and the translational diffusion of the molecules over this period further introduces randomness in the overall dephasing.
-The bottom trace of Fig. \ref{noise} (c) displays the experimentally measured QD values with unprotected Grover iterate in the presence of such an incoherence.
-Clearly, the QD profile without DD protection shows little correlation with the ideal QD trajectory.
-The other traces of Fig. \ref{noise} (c) display the experimental QD values under various DD-schemes as indicated.
-The best protection was achieved by the DD sequence consisting of $\pi/2$ pulses with alternating $x$ and $y$ phases separated by 1000 GRAPE segments.
+The top trace of Fig. \ref{noise} (c,d) display respectively the experimentally measured QD values and probabilities with unprotected Grover iterates in the presence of such an incoherence.
+Clearly, the experimental data without DD protection show little correlation with the ideal trajectories.
+The other traces of Fig. \ref{noise} (c,d) display the experimental data under XY DD-schemes with $\beta = \pi/2$ and $\beta = \pi$ as indicated.
+The best protection was achieved by the XY DD sequence consisting of $\pi/2$ pulses.